Why is stock management important for business success?

 Better business performance insights.

-A stock management system helps you understand your profit margins better.
+A stock control system helps you understand your profit margins better.
 You can easily see where your profits are coming from – which products are most profitable and which customers.
 This visibility helps you to focus your resources in the right way.
 Again, you’re not having to guess this information and you can direct your efforts to support the business in the right way.

 Insight about your stock helps you make better business decisions.